- Home

 Your health care team

 Your general practitioner (GP) will often arrange the first tests to assess your symptoms.
-If these tests do not rule out cancer, you will be referred to a specialist called a haematologist or to the emergency department of the nearest major hospital (as you may need immediate treatment).
+If these tests do not rule out leukaemia, you will usually be referred to another specialist called a haematologist or to the emergency department of the nearest major hospital (as you may need immediate treatment).
 You will then have further tests.

-If acute leukaemia is diagnosed, the specialist will consider treatment options.
+If acute myeloid leukaemia is diagnosed, the specialist will consider treatment options.
 Often these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
-During and after treatment, you will see various health professionals who specialise in different aspects of your care.
+During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.

 To find cancer specialists, multidisciplinary teams and hospitals in NSW or ACT, you can visit the NSW Government website CanRefer.